arkanelinux/arkaneiso/README.md

 ## What is Arkane Linux
-Arkane Linux is a a full rebuild of Arch Linux for the x86-64-v3 architecture target.
+Arkane Linux is a a full rebuild of Arch Linux for the x86-64-v3 microarchitecture level.

 ## Getting Arkane Linux

+> **Warning** We are still in alpha

 Arkane Linux provides ISO images over at the [Arkane Linux download page](https://download.arkanelinux.org/).

 ## Building the ISO